iliyan-trifonov/Vagrant/README.md

 Use "vagrant provision" if you make changes on the configuration files and they will be put in the running box and servers reloaded automatically.

-You have to install Vagrant, Puppet and Virtualbox before using this package.
+You have to install Vagrant and Virtualbox before using this package.

 I am going to change this configuration from time to time while I am learning Vagrant, Puppet, bash, etc.